• Skip to primary navigation

 ➜ Instructions with photos

-Preparing homemade dandelion honey is very easy, just follow the instructions:
+Preparing homemade dandelion honey is simple and rewarding.
+Just follow these easy steps:

 dandelion flowers for making honey

-STEP 2: Soak the flower petals in a few cups of water for a while, so the insects come to the surface, and you can remove them.
+STEP 2: Place the dandelion blossoms in a bowl and cover them with a few cups of water.
+Let them soak for a while—this allows any hidden insects to float to the surface so you can gently remove them.

 ➜ How to store dandelion honey?